ValveSoftware/steam-audio/unity/doc/phonon_unity.md

 If checked, all Probe Boxes are used when baking environmental effects for the source.
 If unchecked, you can specify a list of Probe Boxes for which to bake environmental effects.

+> **NOTE** <br/>
+  Baking indirect sound effects for a static sources causes the source directivity to be baked into the data as well.
+  This means that a baked static source cannot be rotated at run-time; the directivity will not rotate along with it, and the results will not be accurate.

 #### Baked Static Listener Settings
 To use Baked Static Listener simulation on a Steam Audio Source, you must first create one or more **Steam Audio Baked Static Listener Node** components.
 You must also add and configure a Steam Audio Listener component to the Audio